jasonslyvia/react-menu-aim/README.md

 ## Event handler

-The following event handlers are provided by ReactMenuAim, you can use them like `this.handleMouseLeaveMenu`.
+The following event handlers are provided by ReactMenuAim.

 **DO NOT** call them directly, pass them as event handler in component's `render` method.